Street Democracy is an equal employment opportunity employer.

 - Provide advice and support on other Street Democracy.

-To apply, please send a cover letter, resume, and at least two references in one PDF by December 31, 2018 to email@example.com with the subject: “Functional Sentencing Attorney”.
+To apply, please send a cover letter, resume, a writing sample (advocacy letter or pleading/brief), and at least two references in one PDF by December 31, 2018 to firstname.lastname@example.org with the subject: “Functional Sentencing Attorney”.
 Please mention in your cover letter where you learned of this opportunity.
 Only those selected for an interview will be contacted.
 Applications are now being accepted and will be considered on a rolling basis.

 Interns will have the opportunity to meaningfully work on Street Democracy initiatives.
 School-year internships are part-time, with an expected 5 hours per week commitment.
 Summer internships are full time, with an expected 35 hours per week commitment.